deprimus/Tale/SETUP.md

 You will need a new/existing Unity 2D project.
 For the purpose of this guide, a new project will be used.

 Please note that Tale was developed for Unity 2020.3.2f1.
-It is not guaranteed to work with any other versions.
+While it also works with 2021 and others, it's is not guaranteed to.

 You will also need the Tale source code.